ElzevanderWerf/Ranta-2011/README.md

 #### TEST 3 Own random generation function
 **(Filenames start with test3)**
 I designed a random generation function myself, which should include more different numbers and variables, and not allow for vacuous quantification.
-    1. In `test3RrandomGeneration.py`, I wrote a Python script to randomly generate formulas.
+    1. In `test3RandomGenerationLatex.py`, I wrote a Python script to randomly generate formulas in Latex notation, with an arithmetic lexicon.
 The output generated formulas are in `test3Latex.tmp`.
-**TODO**: unfinished
+    2. In `test3RandomGenerationGGC.py`, I wrote a Python script to randomly generate formulas in GGC notation, with a lexicon similar as the one in GGC.
+The output generated formulas are in `test3GGC.tmp`.